da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

         leads to a ContentBroker configuration which provides access to the real iRODS storage layer and the real Fedora presentation layer.

-### Getting the build

-The ContentBroker which gets tested is automatically installed from the installer which is build at

-    [...]/DNSCore/ContentBroker/target/installation

-or

-    /ci/DNSCore/ContentBroker/target/installation

-After the test have passed successfully, you can use this installer to set up a ContentBroker on another machine.

 ### Build and acceptance test the application on a development workstation

 In order to run the tests on a development workstation and to reduce the dependencies to the workstation, one can